Research & Evidence

-In nearly every other learned profession, whether it is medicine, law, or engineering, there is a wide body of underlying research that represents the foundation of professional practice.
+In nearly every learned profession, whether it’s medicine, law, or engineering, there is a wide body of underlying research that represents the foundation of professional practice.

-Although each practitioner may take a unique approach in the way that they apply the research to their day-to-day work, there is a common body of knowledge that links every upstanding professional in that industry together.
+Although each practitioner may take a unique approach in the way that they apply this research in their day-to-day work, there is a common body of knowledge that links every upstanding professional in that industry together.

 This information is used on a daily basis in order to make informed recommendations to clients that are based on current law and historic precedent.

 Unfortunately, only a small percentage of the financial services industry operates in a manner that could be considered similar to law or medicine.

 Instead, so-called “advice” from most individuals and companies in the world of investing is the financial equivalent of selling snake oil.

 Rather than standing on a foundation of evidence, logic, and peer-reviewed research, most of what we hear in the news media and read in personal finance magazines is simply advertising, self-promotion, and fear-mongering masked as unbiased analysis.

 Most financial advisors make decisions based on guessing & speculation